apache/cassandra-java-driver/driver-core/Upgrade_guide_to_2.0.rst

    in the same JVM).
 As a result, tools that were polling JMX informations will have to be updated accordingly.

 5. The Cluster and Session shutdown API has changed.
-There is now only one shutdown method that is asynchronous but return a Future on the completion of shutdown.
-Also, shutdown now waits for ongoing queries to complete by default (but you can force the closing of all connections if you want to).
+There is now a closeAsync that is asynchronous but return a Future on the completion of the shutdown process.
+And there is also a close shortcut that does the same but block.
+   Also, close now waits for ongoing queries to complete by default (but you can force the closing of all connections if you want to).

 6. The QueryBuilder#raw method does not automatically add quotes anymore, but rather ouptut its result without an change (as the raw name implies).
 This